iniklakhani/niklakhani.github.io/_posts/2016-12-04-jekyll-on-windows.markdown

 </figure>

 <p>
-	When you perform the last command, then Jekyll will generate another folder with name <code>_site</code> in which your actual static site data that you see in browser.
+	When you perform the last command, Jekyll will generate another folder with name <code>_site</code> in which contains your actual static site data that you see in your browser.
 </p>

 <h2>Wrap Up</h2>

 <p>
 	Finally you are done!
 You've now installed everything that need to run Jekyll on Windows.
 You can see your website locally, but you can deploy it on live web server so everybody can see it.
-GitHub is free and great choice for hosting your Jekyll based websites.
+GitHub is a free and great choice for hosting your Jekyll based websites.
 It also provides a version control feature for your repositories.
 </p>

 <h2>More Resource</h2>